ernst-schwaiger/CCD/WindowsSecurityI/WindowsSecurityI.md

 cl     /nologo %DEFINES%            %CCOPTS% src/mylibtest.cpp /link %LIBPATH% %LIBRARIES% /out:mylibtest.exe
 ```

-After compilation and testing on the development system, the DLL is copied into the target system, together with the FTPServer sources and the sysinternal binaries.
+After compilation and testing on the development system, the DLL is copied into the target system, together with the FTPServer sources and the Sysinternals binaries.
 The `easyftpsvr` binary is added into `C:\CCD\easyftpsvr-1.7.0.2`, a folder that can be accessed by any user.
 The service is installed with admin rights by invoking `easyftpsvr.exe -install`, and now shows up in the lists of services executing in the VM:

 ![Services](Services.png)